Asphalt shingles offer a wide variety of colors and designs to choose from

 Disadvantages of Asphalt Shingles

-With all the awesome advantages asphalt shingles offer, its efficiency and longevity are often questioned by consumers and contractors.
+With all the awesome advantages asphalt shingles offer, its efficiency and longevity are often questioned by consumers and roof contractor.
 Here are the disadvantages of installing a asphalt shingle roof:

 - Lowest lifespan out of all roofing materials, an average of around 20 years if properly installed and maintained.
 Some heavier weight CertainTeed materials can last up to 35-40 years